-The four Rear Park Assist Sensors, located in the rear fascia, monitor the area behind the vehicle that is within the sensors' field of view.
+The four ParkSense[®] sensors, located in the rear fascia, monitor the area behind the vehicle that is within the sensors' field of view.

 The sensors can detect obstacles from approximately 12 to 59 in (30 to 150 cm) from the rear fascia in the horizontal direction, depending on the location and orientation of the obstacle and the type of obstacle.